inbn/component-gallery/src/content/tabs.md

 ### Layout

 - Be conscious that when you’re using tabs, you’re hiding content.
+This not only makes it less discoverable for sighted users, but also for users of assistive technology like screen readers.

-- If you're laying out your tabs horizontally, think about how they will appear at narrower screen widths — will they need to stack vertically, or is there a different component you could use to display the same content?
+- If you're laying out your tabs horizontally, think about how they will appear at narrower screen widths — will they need to stack vertically, or will you need to use a different component altogether to display the same content?

 ### HTML

-Markup your tabs with [the correct aria attributes](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel):
+The W3C recommended accessible markup for your tabs uses a variety of [aria attributes](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel):

 - Use `role="tab"` on each **tab** element and `role="tablist"` on the tab list.
 - Give each **tab panel** `role="tabpanel"`.